timlabs/uscode/United States Code/TITLE 22-FOREIGN RELATIONS AND INTERCOURSE/CHAPTER 078-TRAFFICKING VICTIMS PROTECTION/CHAPTER 078-TRAFFICKING VICTIMS PROTECTION.md

 * #### (17) Victim of trafficking
   * The term "victim of trafficking" means a person subjected to an act or practice described in paragraph (9) or (10).

+* #### (18) Grounds related to human trafficking
+  * The term "grounds related to human trafficking" means grounds related to the criteria for inadmissibility to the United States described in subsection (a)(2)(H) of section 1182 of title 8.

 ### §7103.
 Interagency Task Force to Monitor and Combat Trafficking
 #### (a) Establishment
 * The President shall establish an Interagency Task Force to Monitor and Combat Trafficking.